GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-2-hello-d3d11.md

 The first part calls the parent class, where `GLFW` is initialized and setup.

-[`CreateDXGIFactory2`](https://docs.microsoft.com/en-us/windows/win32/api/dxgi1_3/nf-dxgi1_3-createdxgifactory2) is the entry point to create a factory for us. a `IDXGIFactory2` to be precise.
+[`CreateDXGIFactory2`](https://docs.microsoft.com/en-us/windows/win32/api/dxgi1_3/nf-dxgi1_3-createdxgifactory2) is the entry point to create a factory for us, a `IDXGIFactory2` to be precise.
 There are various implementations of it, depending on what version you aim for, you get additional functionality.

 DXGI 1.0 up to 1.6 More information can be found [here](https://docs.microsoft.com/en-us/windows/win32/api/_direct3ddxgi/) We will stick with `IDXGIFactory2` for now.